sachinchauhan0304/emotion_classification/README.md

 ## 🔍 Project Overview

-This project focuses on building and deploying a Speech Emotion Recognition (SER) system using deep learning.
-The application classifies emotions from speech using MFCC features and a GRU-based model with an Attention layer.
-It supports audio input in `.wav` format and predicts one of eight emotional states.
+This project involves the development and deployment of a Speech Emotion Recognition (SER) model that identifies human emotions from audio signals using MFCC features.
+The backend leverages a GRU-based neural network enhanced with an attention mechanism.
+The app accepts .wav audio inputs and classifies them into one of eight predefined emotional categories.

 ## 🎯 Objectives

-* Detect human emotions from speech using machine learning.
+* Analyze and detect emotions in speech through deep learning.
-* Build an interactive web app using Streamlit.
+* Build an easy-to-use web interface using Streamlit.
 * Deploy the app seamlessly on Streamlit Cloud.

 ## 🧠 Dataset: RAVDESS